m1ntL/bubblesort/README.md

-# bublesort.cpp
+# bubblesort.cpp

-a buble sort implemented with callback function.
+a bubble sort implemented with callback function.

 for me a junior programmer, there are two problems need attention.